AILab-CVC/UniRepLKNet/README.md

 unlocking the exceptional performance of ConvNets in domains where they were originally not proficient.
-With certain modality-related preprocessing approaches, the proposed model achieves state-of-the-art performance on timeseries forecasting and audio recognition tasks even without modality-specific customization to the architecture.
+With certain modality-related preprocessing approaches, the proposed model achieves state-of-the-art performance on time-series forecasting and audio recognition tasks even without modality-specific customization to the architecture.